xtrinch/fpga-bitcoin-miner/README.md

 - Difficulty should not be hardcoded.
 It is also incorrect to check for the leading number of zeroes in a hash, when the blocks are byte reversed in blocks of 4 bytes.
 - Finalize tests for UART, write tests for the topmost module.
 - CRC for the UART module
+- All UART packets to 4 byte headers